Unity-Technologies/ml-agents/docs/Training-PPO.md

 ### Beta

 `beta` corresponds to the strength of the entropy regularization, which makes the policy "more random."
-This ensures that Agents properly explore the action space during training.
+This ensures that agents properly explore the action space during training.
 Increasing this will ensure more random actions are taken.
 This should be adjusted such that the entropy (measurable from TensorBoard) slowly decreases alongside increases in reward.
 If entropy drops